 Established in 1995 by the Country Day Alumni Association as part of a challenge grant from the E. E. Ford Foundation, this fund provides financial assistance to a qualified and deserving student who is the son or daughter of a Country Day alumna or alumnus.

 Established in 1988 as part of a challenge grant from the E. E. Ford Foundation, this fund helps to support one of the key values of the school’s mission statement: diversity.
-This fund provides financial assistance to a qualified and deserving minority student in grades 9-12.
+This fund provides financial assistance to a qualified and deserving student in grades 9-12 who will enhance our efforts to increase diversity and inclusion on campus.

 A fund created to receive gifts to the school’s endowment that supports financial assistance to qualified and deserving students.